Small Hypoallergenic Dogs | 12 Breeds That Don't Shed

 Do you need to see a doctor if you have a pet allergy?
 If you’re only exhibiting mild symptoms, there’s no need to see a doctor.
 However, if you experience any severe signs or symptoms that don’t go away in a few hours, it’s best to seek medical attention.

 You can also see your doctor if you’re interested in treatments for dog allergies.
-They’ll advise you on potential medications to consider or therapy treatments like allergy shots.
+They’ll advise you on potential medications to consider or therapy treatments like allergy shots

 What Does It Mean When a Dog is Hypoallergenic?

-It’s important to understand that no dog is 100% hypoallergenic.
+Unfortunately, no dog is 100% hypoallergenic.
 This term is thrown around quite often to describe breeds that are simply less likely to trigger an allergic reaction.

 Those with severe dog allergies can still experience a reaction to hypoallergenic dogs, but it isn’t as common.